ElvenTools/elven-nft-minter-sc/README.md

 - perf rewrites (help needed)
 - manual testing (help needed)

-#### TODO (for later)
+#### TODO v2
-- bid, clear, mint for eligible
+- bid, clear, mint for only eligible
+- possibility to split into drops, presale (with allowlist option)
-- rethink usage of ESDTRoleNFTUpdateAttributes and ESDTRoleNFTAddURI
+- rethink usage of ESDTRoleNFTUpdateAttributes and ESDTRoleNFTAddURI (???)